Ctrlpanel-gg/docs/versioned_docs/version-0.9/Installation/additional-configuration.md

 Users, folders and filenames have been renamed from "dashboard" ⇒ "controlpanel".
 Be aware that the provided commands may not fit your installation.
 Please change the users, folder and filenames for the commands corresponding to your installation.

+:::info

+The StripeWebhook URL has been changed in `v0.9` due to the new extension support.
+Read into Stripe section below, it contains the new URL.

 :::

 import TOCInline from '@theme/TOCInline';